CartoDB/carto-vl-training/training-v2/09-interactivity.md

     ![layer-loaded](images/training-v2-09-layer-loaded.gif)

+Layer events are described in [this guide section](https://carto.com/developers/carto-vl/guides/add-interactivity-and-events/#layer-events).

 ### Exposing Properties and Features with Variables

 Let's use a Layer Event to get useful information about our layer's data.
+To do that we're going to use variables, [as explained in this guide](https://carto.com/developers/carto-vl/guides/add-interactivity-and-events/#using-variables).

 6. Add a variable to our `viz` that retrieves our layer's features: